 The European Commission, Directorate-General for Education, Youth, Sport and Culture ("DG EAC"), the European Education and Culture Executive Agency ("EACEA") and EUN Partnership (“EUN”) as a service provider of EACEA are committed to preserving your privacy.

 The School Education Gateway platform collects and further processes personal data in accordance with Regulation (EU) No 2018/1725 on the protection of personal data by the Union institutions, bodies, offices and agencies[i] (“the Data Protection Regulation”).
 All data is collected in a database hosted within the European Union.

 We value your trust and want to make sure that you understand our policies and practices regarding the protection of your data within the School Education Gateway platform.

 1. Who is responsible for processing your personal data (data controller)?

-The data controller is the Education, Audiovisual and Culture Executive Agency, Avenue du Bourget 1, BE-1149 Brussels.
+The data controller is the European Education and Culture Executive Agency, Avenue du Bourget 1, BE-1149 Brussels.

 The person designated as being in charge of the processing operations is: